Flight Training Programs in Florida

 The Federal Aviation Administration (FAA) regulates all civil aviation in the United States.
 As a certified flight training school with Part 141 approval, Pelican operates under the FAA's most structured curriculum, including stage checks, standardized lesson plans, and shortened minimum hours for commercial and instrument ratings.

 Beyond FAA certification, Pelican is one of a small group of Part 141 schools accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) for its Professional Pilot Program (Airplane) and Professional Pilot Program (Helicopter).
-ACCSC accreditation qualifies eligible students for federally funded financial aid and validates the academic rigor of career-track training.
+ACCSC accreditation validates the academic rigor of career-track training.

 Part 61 vs Part 141: Which Is Right for You?